PostHog/posthog.com/contents/tutorials/funnels.md

 FUNNEL STEP 1 VIDEO HERE

 You can apply filters to specific steps in the funnel, or apply a general filter to the entire funnel in the 'Filters' section below the 'Query Steps' section.
-By default we filter out internal and test users - read our [how to filter internal users tutorial](/tutorials/filter-internal-users) for how to set that up.
+We filter out internal and test users by default - read our [how to filter internal users tutorial](/tutorials/filter-internal-users) for how to set that up.

 Next, we're going to add a second step to our funnel.
 The results are instantly calculated.